 The Center regularly organizes conferences which aim to promote and provoke research at the forefront of ancient Mediterranean studies.
-The conference proceedings are published with a major academic press, most often in the Brill series edited by W.V.
-Harris, Columbia Studies in the Classical Tradition.
+The conference proceedings are published with a major academic press, most often in the Brill series, Columbia Studies in the Classical Tradition.

 The Creation of Roman History and Epigraphy:

 Theodor Mommsen from 1817 to 2017 (Saturday, December 9, 2017)